preply/dj_anonymizer/docs/usage.rst

    * `models` - list of tuples `(model, cls_anonym)`, where `model` is a model class and `cls_anonym` - anonymization class, inherited form `AnonymBase` with specified queryset for deletion or just `AnonymBase`.

    If `AnonymBase` class have `truncate=True`, parameter table will be truncated instead of performing an SQL delete query.
+Additionally, `cascade=True` may be set to truncate foreign-key related tables (supported for postgresql and oracle).

 .. function:: register_skip(models)